-In an organization, formation of groups is very natural, whether it is created by the management or by the members of the organizations themselves.
+In an organisation, the formation of groups is very natural, whether it is created by the management or by the members of the organisations themselves.
 The most common reason behind the creation of a group is the urge of people to talk and make their own circle, where they can interact freely, know each other, work unitedly and accomplish the tasks which are being assigned to them.
 Groups are majorly divided into two categories.
-First one is the formal group, which are formed by the organization, to fulfill a task.
+First one is the formal group, which are formed by the organisation, to fulfil a task.
 The other one is an informal group, formed by the employees as per their likes, interests, and attitudes.

-So we are going to discuss the important differences between formal and informal groups, in this article.
+So we are going to discuss the important differences between formal and informal groups in an organisation, in this article.

 Content: Formal Groups Vs Informal Groups